aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 import * as gamelift from '@aws-cdk-lib/aws-gamelift';

-// Server processes can be delcared in a declarative way through the constructor const fleet = new gamelift.Fleet(this, 'Game server fleet', {
+// Server processes can be delcared in a declarative way through the constructor const fleet = new gamelift.BuildFleet(this, 'Game server fleet', {
   content: build,
   gameSessionActivationTimeoutSeconds: 123,
   maxConcurrentGameSessionActivations: 123,